-as [-o obifile] [file]
+as [-o objfile] [-l[listfile]] [-nheader] [-j] [infile]

+These flags are explained below.

-The file is the input file containing assembler language source code.
+Flag Purpose infile The input file containing assembler language source code.
 By default, the assembler assumes that the input comes from standard input.
 If the input file came from a compiler or if the input file was written in assembler language, the filename ends with .s.
-If the input file cannot be read, the assembly will terminate with the message "Cannot open file."

-The -o objfile flag puts the assembler output into objfile.
-By default, the output file is named a.out.
+If the input file cannot be read, the assembly will terminate with the message "Cannot open infile ." -o objfile Puts the assembler output into objfile.
+By default, the output file is named a.out. -l[listfile] Generates an assembly listing, found in a file named listfile .
+Do not put a space between the -l and the listfile .
+If you do not specify listfile, then the listing will be named infile.lst by default. -n header Places header as a header inside the listing file.
+The header is a title shown inside the listing itself.
+If you use the -n flag, you must specify a header name.
+If you do not use the -n flag, the header will be infile.s by default. -j Forces the assembler to generate only the long forms of branches.
+No short forms of branches will be generated.
+Page 4-14 explains short and long branches.